 Livestock Modernization.
 If the Livestock Modernization taxpayer reaches and maintains the required level of investment, it is eligible to earn credits at 10% of investment.
-Each project is limited to a maximum of \$30,000 in credits.
+For applications filed on or after January 1, 2016, each project is limited to a maximum of \$150,000 in credits.
 The credits may be used: to obtain a refund of state sales and use taxes paid; against the income tax liability of the taxpayer; or as a refundable credit claimed on the income tax return of the taxpayer.